-Faith-based plans and short-term health insurance can exclude the essential health benefits.
+Faith-based plans and short-term health insurance are not required to offer essential health benefits.
 These plans are alternatives to health insurance, not exact substitutes.
-Additionally, “grandfathered” health plans from before 2010, large companies that self-insure their employers, and religious companies can make some adjustments to their coverage.
+Additionally, large companies that self-insure their employers, and religious companies can make some adjustments to their coverage.
 Otherwise, there are very few exceptions.

 Whether or not you receive health insurance through the individual market or your employer, the benefits will be the same.
 Individual health insurance benefits are supposed to mirror “benefits provided under a typical employer plan.”
 If your plan has a metal level – like silver, bronze, or platinum – then you’re covered with full essential health benefits.
 Medicare and Medicaid work off of their own set of rules, although their benefits are similar.